00cpxxx/wine-xinput/README.md

 Why the silly patch names?
 After working so long with "force feedback" in Wine I thought they were proper names.

+Why not merging this into official Wine?
+Because Wine is working towards a different approach to unify joystick input for the different interfaces (WinMM, DirectInput, XInput) using a single HID library.
+This will simplify the implementations of these DLL's while keeping all ugly code into a single place.
+So my approach of Xinput from Dinput is not acceptable.

 Games tested so far:
 * Broforce
 * Brothers: A Tale of Two Sons